VizCreation/Udemy-Dashboard-Onyx-DataSet-Challenge-/README.md

 ## Data Visualisation

 This Dashboard was created for the Challenge Project.
-The second pic shows that when a user mouse over the visualisation, in this case the bar chart at the bottom-most righthand side, a tooltip will appear showing more details of the course such as 'Course first published date, Course Fee, Course Duration and URL for the course'.
+The second pic shows that when a user mouse over the visualisation, in this case the bar chart at the bottom-most righthand side, a tooltip will appear showing more details of the course including 'No. of subcribers, Course first published date, Course Fee, Course Duration and URL for the course'.

 ![Dashboard](https://github.com/VizCreation/Udemy-Dashboard-Onyx-DataSet-Challenge-/assets/157504708/3c38491c-70ad-422d-9e51-ae32b9cec1ec)